 This is one of the easiest cakes I’ve ever made.
 Three layers of biscuits, two layers of cooked apples and a few hours waiting for the apples in the cake to set.
 That’s it!
 Apples, sugar, apple juice, biscuits and 1 packet of vanilla pudding powder.
 And that’s it again!
 This cake couldn’t be cheaper either.
 And on top of that: if you make sure you buy the right vegan biscuits this cake is vegan or fasting time suitable as well.

 I’ve made this cake about a month ago to take with us when visiting some friends.
-My son saw me making the cake, cooking the apples and then all the biscuits laying around and could hardly wait for us to get there, so that he could have a piece of this cake.
+My son saw me making No Bake Vegan Biscuit Apple Cinnamon Cake, cooking the apples and then all the biscuits laying around and could hardly wait for us to get there, so that he could have a piece of this cake.
 He does love his apple cake dearly.
 No matter what kind of apple cake and I do have quite a few in my repertoire (check here and you will find them all), he gets impatient only when hearing the words apple cake.

 So coming back to this particular cake and that particular occasion, needles to say that as soon as we reached our friends’ house and sat down, he immediately asked if the coffee for us adults is ready because he would like to start eating the biscuit apple cake at that very moment.
 Everybody laughed, but he remain serious not seeing where the joke was, he really meant what he was saying.
 So my friend hurried up with the coffee, so that dear Bruno could finally have his cake.
 And he did have his cake, like most of the times when it comes to apple cake I had to stop him after his 3rd or 4th piece…

 Otherwise I hope you are having a nice weekend and that the weather is treating you better than us.
 After a couple of wonderful sunny days, it has been raining incessantly for the past 24 hours here.
-Not quite the weather to go out and play for the kids, so maybe we will make this biscuit apple cake again today.
+Not quite the weather to go out and play for the kids, so maybe we will make this No Bake Vegan Biscuit Apple Cinnamon Cake again today.
 I am sure none of them would mind. 🙂

 Biscuit Apple CakePrint This